nlpcloud/nlpcloud-js/README.md

 1. (Optional) `maxLength`: Optional.
 The maximum number of tokens that the generated text should contain.
 256 tokens maximum for GPT-J on CPU, 1024 tokens maximum for GPT-J and GPT-NeoX 20B on GPU, and 2048 tokens maximum for Fast GPT-J and Finetuned GPT-NeoX 20B on GPU.
 If `lengthNoInput` is false, the size of the generated text is the difference between `maxLength` and the length of your input text.
 If `lengthNoInput` is true, the size of the generated text simply is `maxLength`.
 Defaults to 50.
 1. (Optional) `lengthNoInput`: Whether `minLength` and `maxLength` should not include the length of the input text, as a boolean.
 If false, `minLength` and `maxLength` include the length of the input text.
 If true, min_length and `maxLength` don't include the length of the input text.
 Defaults to false.
 1. (Optional) `endSequence`: A specific token that should be the end of the generated sequence, as a string.
 For example if could be `.` or `\n` or `###` or anything else below 10 characters.
-1. (Optional) `removeEndSequence`: Optional.
-Whether you want to remove the `endSequence` string from the result.
-Defaults to false.
 1. (Optional) `removeInput`: Whether you want to remove the input text form the result, as a boolean.
 Defaults to false.
 1. (Optional) `doSample`: Whether or not to use sampling ; use greedy decoding otherwise, as a boolean.
 Defaults to true.
 1. (Optional) `numBeams`: Number of beams for beam search.
 1 means no beam search.
 This is an integer.
 Defaults to 1.